-Jackson: Level: Full pool.
-Temp: 79 degrees.
-Clarity: Clear in the main lake and a slight stain in the rivers.
+Jackson: Level: 1 foot above full pool.
+Temp: 77 degrees.
+Clarity: Clear in the main lake and a light stain in the river.

 Other Articles You Might Enjoy